 Here are some frequently asked questions from the field...

-Detailed pre-test counselling is now recognized as a barrier to testing.
-Therefore, recommendations have changed, and detailed pre-test counselling is no longer required before an HIV test.
+- Detailed pre-test counseling is now recognized as a barrier to testing.
+Therefore, recommendations have changed, and detailed pre-test counseling is no longer required before an HIV test.

 - What should I say if a patient asks why they are being tested?